-\subsection{Semantic Prior Knowledge}
+\section{Semantic Prior Knowledge}

-We leverage prior semantic knowledge to facilitate efficient exploration.
+Our robot planner leverages prior semantic knowledge to facilitate efficient exploration.
 The key idea is that objects in the target category may have a closer affinity to some categories of objects than others.
 The co-occurrence relationship between objects of two categories is estimated based on Lidstone's law of succession \cite{schutze2008introduction}:

-where $p(c_i \mid c_j)$ is the conditional probability of object of class $c_i$ being in a geometric room given object of class $c_j$ is already observed in the same room. $N(c_i, c_j)$ is the number of times objects of classes $c_i$ and $c_j$ are observed in the same room. $N(c_j)$ is the number of times object of category $c_j$ are obsereved in a room. $\alpha \in [0, \infty)$ is a smoothing factor, and finally $\lvert \mathbb{C} \rvert$ is the number of classes.
+where $p(c_i \mid c_j)$ is the conditional probability of objects of class $c_i$ being in a geometric room given objects of class $c_j$ is already observed in the same room. $N(c_i, c_j)$ is the number of times objects of classes $c_i$ and $c_j$ are observed in the same room. $N(c_j)$ is the number of times objects of category $c_j$ are observed in a room. $\alpha \in [0, \infty)$ is a smoothing factor, and finally $\lvert \mathbb{C} \rvert$ is the number of classes.

 The probabilistic co-occurrence relationships of multiple pairs of objects are captured using Eq. \eqref{eq: lidstone} and further assembled into multiple Bayesian networks.
 We construct a set of Bayesian networks $\mathcal{B} = \{B_1, B_2, \ldots \}$, with one for each semantic space $\mathcal{S} = \{S_1, S_2, \ldots \}$.
-Each semantic space corresponds to one room category, such as kitchen, bedroom, bathroom, etc. An example of a Bayesian Network is illustrated in Fig. \ref{fig:bayesian net}, demonstrating common object classes found in a kitchen and their conditional dependency.
+Each semantic space corresponds to one room category, such as kitchen, office, bathroom, etc. An example of a Bayesian Network is illustrated in Fig. \ref{fig:bayesian net}, demonstrating common object classes found in a kitchen, and their conditional dependency.

 For each geometric room $r_i$ in the environment, we will collect the set of object classes $\mathbb{E}_i = \{c_1, c_2, \ldots \}$ that are observed in the room $r_i$.
 Recall that we keep a class probability distribution for each map object.
 Thus we cannot draw a deterministic conclusion regarding the presence of a certain object class in the room $r_i$.
 However, to keep the problem tractable, we assume the presence of object class $c_k$ if for any object $o_j$ in the room, the probability of the object $o_j$ being in class $c_k$ exceeds some threshold $\lambda$: $c_k \in \mathbb{E}_i \iff \exists j,\, p_j(c_k) > \lambda$.